 The Corporation is planning to spend \$18.9 million per month on exploration activities on all of Osisko's properties, \$318,000 per month on general and administrative expenses, \$601,000 per month on interest on the convertible debenture, and \$496,000 per month on salaries and benefits for the 2022 year.
 These budgeted cash outflows are mainly discretionary and can be managed by the Corporation based on available cash.
-The Corporation has raised \$947 million since January 1, 2017, which include the \$20 million flow-through financing that was closed on April 4, 2022.
+The Corporation has raised \$947 million since January 1, 2017, which include the \$20 million financing of flow-through share that was closed on April 5, 2022.
 The proceeds from these financings have been or will be used, directly or indirectly, to fund "Canadian exploration expenditures" and "Canadian development expenditures" on the Corporation's properties and for general working capital.

 A feasibility study is expected to be delivered in Q4 2022 which will incorporate the 2022 MRE and any outstanding and ongoing drilling results.
-The Corporation continues to advance the existing exploration ramp towards the Triple Lynx Zone in order to prepare for a third bulk sample but also to further advance exploration with underground drilling stations.
+The ramp advancement has recently reached the Triple Lynx zone and ore drifts have been completed.
+The first truck load of ore has been delivered to a third-party mill and is waiting processing.
+The completion of the extraction of the Triple Lynx bulk sample is expected in the third quarter of 2022.
 The Corporation continues surface drilling, mostly focusing on the Lynx, Lynx Extension, and Triple Lynx zones, while advancing the infill drill program on existing, and newly discovered zones.
 In the Lynx Zone, the Corporation has completed the construction of two ventilation raises and a secondary escapeway from surface down to the 290-metre level.
 The advancement of an additional ventilation raise and secondary egresses will continue in 2022 under existing permits.